Skip Ancestry navigation Skip to Footer Ancestry Home

 John

-is the most common child name for Margot.
+This is the most common name for a child of a Margot.

 Ready to learn more about your own family?
 Here are two ways to begin.